-If you’re looking for the perfect Mediterranean island vacation, Mallorca, Spain is a beautiful island that you should not miss.
-It’s a big island with a population of about a million people and an area of about 1,400 square miles, with plenty to see and do, but also lots of quiet spaces to sit back, relax, and enjoy it all.
+If you’re looking for the perfect Mediterranean island vacation, Mallorca, Spain is a beautiful island you should not miss.
+It’s a big island with a population of about a million people and an area of about 1,400 square miles, with plenty to see and do and lots of quiet spaces to sit back, relax, and enjoy it all.

 9. Sardinia, Italy

-See Related: Fun & Best Things to Do in Sorrento, Italy
+See Related: Things to Do in Sorrento, Italy

 10. Sifnos, Greece

-The ferry ride to Sifnos from Athens is about three to five hours depending on the conditions and the vessel, but it’s worth the effort to get there.
+The ferry ride to Sifnos from Athens is about three to five hours, depending on the conditions and the vessel, but it’s worth the effort to get there as this is a gateway for even more island-hopping throughout Greece.
 Although some people have been visiting Sifnos for years, it’s just starting to become popular with tourists from outside Greece.

-Your best bet to save money on accommodations on Sifnos is to go for a vacation rental; there are quite a few affordable options including numerous entire homes within easy walking distance to the beach like Villa Thori at Poulati Sifnos Upper House, for one example, which offers incredible views.
+Your best bet to save money on accommodations on Sifnos is to go for a vacation rental or one of the many hostels.
+There are quite a few affordable options, including numerous entire homes within easy walking distance to the beach, like Villa Thori at Poulati Sifnos Upper House, for one example, which offers incredible views.

-See Related: Best Things to Do in Santorini, Greece
+See Related: Things to Do in Santorini, Greece

 11. Vis, Croatia

-Vis is an island on the Adriatic Sea off the coast of southern Croatia, and you are going to fall in love with it as soon as you get there.
+Vis is an island on the Adriatic Sea off the coast of southern Croatia, and you will fall in love with it as soon as you get there.
 Not only is this island absolutely beautiful, but it’s cheap, too.
 Plus, it’s easy to get to – you can take a ferry from Split in about two hours.

 Vis was home to a Yugoslavian military base that was closed to visitors until 1991.
 As a result, even now, people are just beginning to discover it – and that’s a good thing.
-This place is a tourist paradise without being touristy at all, and it’s not like anywhere else that you’ve ever been.
+This place is a tourist paradise without being touristy, and it’s not like anywhere else you’ve ever been.

 However, because of the relative “newness” of this place, there aren’t a lot of places to stay on Vis.
 Your best bet for a cheap island vacation here is to book a vacation rental – far in advance is wise – like this One-Bedroom Apartment near Vis Beach; it sleeps four.